 Look out for clothes and accessories that have more than one use.
 Leggins are perfect since they're easy to wash and dry quickly and goes with almost anything.
 Our Peshtemal Turkish towels are excellent travel towels, beach wears, blankets, scarfs and more.
 They are also extremely lightweight and quick-dry so one towel will serve you in many ways.

 4. PACK ONLY 1 PAIR OF JEANS

 Denim is heavy and bulky, so go for one pair only and try to wear them on the plane.
 I recommend soft and comfortable ones that can easily be used if you need to dress up.
-Black is best for travel since the colour matches almost everything and no one can tell if you wore them days before since people tend to not notice black pants.
+Black is best for travel since the color matches almost everything and no one can tell if you wore them days before since people tend to not notice black pants.

 5. PACK SIMPLE CLOTHES AND USEFUL ACCESSORIES

 Jeans and white t-shirts are always a good idea no matter the hour of the day.
-You can easily team your jeans with flip flops or sneakers for a relaxed look and your t-shirt with a blazer or big scarf (this Peshtemal is gorgeous as a scarf!) or whatever you prefer and you good to go for any occasion without having to pack too much.
+You can easily team your jeans with flip flops or sneakers for a relaxed look and your t-shirt with a blazer or big scarf (this Peshtemal is gorgeous as a scarf!)
+Or whatever you prefer and you good to go for any occasion without having to pack too much.